-i.
-Once the Chair concludes the hearing, the COD meets in executive session to reach its decision.
-The COD decides first, using a preponderance of the evidence standard and based on a majority, if a respondent is responsible for committing one or more violations of MIT policy or standards.
-If a respondent is found responsible, the COD will then decide what is the appropriate sanction or sanctions to impose.
+- i.
+Once the Chair concludes the sanctioning panel, the COD meets in executive session to reach its decision.
+Because the facts are agreed and the respondent has accepted responsibility for violating Institute policy, a formal finding of responsibility is entered and the only question during deliberation is the appropriate sanction.
+The COD will decide what is the appropriate sanction or sanctions to impose.
+The COD will make decisions based on a majority vote.
+In the event of a tie, the sanction voted for by the Chair will prevail.
 In deliberations on sanctions, the COD may review any prior findings of responsibility of the respondent.
-The sanctions available are described in Section X.

-ii.
-Except as provided in Section XI and Section XII-E of the Rules, the COD's decision is final.
-The Chair will usually meet with the respondent as soon as reasonably possible after the hearing.
+The sanctions available are described in Section XI. - ii.
+Except as provided in Section XII and Section XIII-E of the Rules, the sanctioning panel's decision is final.
+The Chair will usually meet with the respondent and complainant as soon as reasonably possible after the hearing.
 A written notice of the decision is usually provided to a respondent no later than ten business days after the hearing.
 This letter will be copied to MIT officials as appropriate.